douglasgscofield/bioinfo/scripts/README.md

     ...

 Haubold B, P Pfaffelhuber, and M Lynch.
-2010. mlRho - a program for estimating the population mutation and recombination rates from equenced diploid genomes.
+2010. mlRho - a program for estimating the population mutation and recombination rates from sequenced diploid genomes.
 *Molecular Ecology* 19s1:277-284.

 Lynch M. 2008.
 Estimation of nucleotide diversity, disequilibrium